baanisingh/Weather-App/README.md

 Babel Plugin has been discontinued, hence deployment could not be initialized.

 This project is better created using VITE, for more functionality and smooth deployment.
+The source code can easily be modified and would run smoothly in  React-Vite.